 Mr. Cameron Bishop

-Regional Director (Macon)
+Residential Director (Macon)

 After attending The University of Georgia, Cameron earned his Master of Social Work from Washington University in Saint Louis, Missouri.
 His introduction to Child Welfare was during his undergraduate studies when he worked as a lifeguard for The Methodist Home.
 Cameron completed a graduate level practicum in the STARS Program prior to being hired as a Family Consultant.
-Although he left the organization for several years, he returned as a Human Service Professional and now holds the position of Regional Director.
+Although he left the organization for several years, he returned as a Human Service Professional and now holds the position of Residential Director.
 He has worked with The Methodist Home since 2010 and has previously practiced social work in both non-profit organizations and private practice.
 Cameron is a Licensed Clinical Social Worker.
-As Regional Director, he is responsible for overseeing the programs and services for our children on our Macon campus.
+As Residential Director, he is responsible for overseeing the programs and services for our children on our Macon campus.